analogdevicesinc/ToF/doc/itof/windows_build_instructions.md

     If you prefer to keep the files somewhere else, you can tell cmake where to find them using the cmake variable: LIBTOFI_LIBDIR_PATH

 2. You have the **distribution package** (tofi_compute.dll, tofi_config.dll) for the Depth Compute library.
-With it you won't be able to build the SDK unless you turn on the  USE_DEPTH_COMPUTE_STUBS cmake option.
+With it you won't be able to build the SDK unless you turn on the  USE_DEPTH_COMPUTE_OPENSOURCE cmake option.
 This will create an empty Depth Compute library allowing the build of SDK to complete.
 To use the real Depth Compute, just replace the stubs generated during build (tofi_compute.dll, tofi_config.dll) with the ones from the distribution package.

 3. You have no Depth Compute packages.
-In this case you can still build the SDK by enabling the USE_DEPTH_COMPUTE_STUBS option but you won't have access to the functionality that Depth Compute provides.
+In this case you can still build the SDK by enabling the USE_DEPTH_COMPUTE_OPENSOURCE option but you won't have access to the functionality that Depth Compute provides.

 ### Download and build SDK only
 * Follow below steps to download the SDK, generate MS Visual Studio project and build it directly from command line